Sp3aR007/Terraform-3-Tier-Project-AWS/README.md

 **Step 2:- Create a file for the Subnet**

-* For this project, I will create total 6 subnets for the front-end tier and back-end tier with a mixture of public & private subnet
+* For this project, We will be creating a total of 6 subnets for the front-end tier and back-end tier by using both public and private subnets.
-* Create subnet.tf file and add the below code to it
+* Create == subnet.tf == file and add the below code to it.
   ```
   # Creating 1st web subnet
   resource "aws_subnet" "public-subnet-1" {